 Washington, DC

 We are so fortunate to have our nation’s founding documents in our own backyard.
-Consider visiting the National Archives as a sort of pre-game for the National Independence Day Parade (which begins at 11:45), and note that the steps of the Archives are a great spot to view the parade.
-At 8am, the first 1,000 guests will receive a free T-shirt.
+Consider visiting the National Archives as a sort of pre-game for the National Independence Day Parade (which begins at 10:30), and note that the steps of the Archives are a great spot to view the parade.
 A Declaration of Independence Reading Ceremony will take place at 10am and will include a fife and drum corps performance.
 Throughout the day, visitors can enjoy family activities such as a “Declaring Independence” scavenger hunt, making colonial-style wigs and dressing in period costumes, setting your name in type, and much more.
 If you want to view the Declaration of Independence, the Constitution, or the Bill of Rights, you can reserve timed-entry tickets or space in a once-daily docent-led tour online.
+The actual building opens at 10am.
 Admission is free, but there is a service charge for online reservations.

 Independence Day Concert